 How big do they get?

 Barbets are medium sized sporting dogs.
 Average weights are 35 to 60 lbs and heights are 20 – 25 inches at the withers.
 Males are on average larger than females.
-As with many breeds there will be some Barbet that are larger or smaller than average and this is to be expected in a breed that is rebuilding its numbers.
+As with many breeds there will be some Barbet that are larger or smaller than average.

 Do Barbets shed?